-- 5.2 Worcestershire County Council will initially assess the anticipated number of school places required from a new development. - 5.3 Assessments are dealt with on an individual basis with relevant evidence provided to the local planning authority and developer - 5.4 The detailed assessment will firstly consider the number of dwellings proposed as part of the application.
-Average pupil yields as set out in section seven below show the average expected pupil product ratio expected from additional dwellings. - 5.5 In line with Government Policy, education planning obligations will only be sought on developments of greater than 9 dwellings - 5.6 The assessment will also consider additional factors such as: - the location of the development, including the proximity to existing educational infrastructure, existing tier structure and proximity to other local authorities; - known trends in parental preference and expected characteristics of the development; - the full extent of the development site area, neighbouring sites and any other planning applications approved or expected in the area, particularly where developments come forward as a result of subdivision of larger development areas. - 5.7 Other factors may also be taken into account when they are considered to have an impact on the expected pupil yield from the development
+- 5.13 The assessment will also consider additional factors such as: - the location of the development, including the proximity to existing educational infrastructure, existing tier structure and proximity to other local authorities; - known trends in parental preference and expected characteristics of the development; - the full extent of the development site area, neighbouring sites and any other planning applications approved or expected in the area, particularly where developments come forward as a result of subdivision of larger development areas. - 5.14 Other factors may also be taken into account when they are considered to have an impact on the expected pupil yield from the development

-Operational Surplus
+Operational Surplus in Mainstream Schools

-5.8 Worcestershire is divided into 16 Education Pyramids, based around the main centres of population.
-Parents have the right under the School Admissions Code4 to apply to any school of their preference for a place for their child.
+5.15 Worcestershire is divided into 16 Education Pyramids, based around the main centres of population.
+Parents have the right under the School Admissions Code to apply to any school of their preference for a place for their child.
 While there is no automatic entitlement to a place at their first choice school, the ability to nominate a preference does raise expectations that a significant proportion of applications will be successful.
-In addition a surplus allows for in year migration into and out of schools and reduces the number of school place appeals.
+In addition, a surplus allows for in year migration into and out of schools and reduces the number of school place appeals.
 It is therefore recognised that in order to maintain an efficient system while still offering a degree of parental choice Worcestershire County Council should seek to maintain an operational surplus of school places above the anticipated level of need.
-Worcestershire County Council aims to maintain a 5% surplus capacity in any education pyramid, in line with recommendations from the National Audit Office5.
+Worcestershire County Council aims to maintain a 5% surplus capacity in any education pyramid, in line with recommendations from the National Audit Office.